 authors of the projects.
 Here you will find the schematics, parts

-lists, drawings and general ramblings, rants, code and assembly
+lists, drawings and general ramblings, rants, code and files

 Duplexer Test and Tune up service

 This is a project for RACES members, here in the Dallas Tx.
 Area we send an DTMF A-Tone from a radio keypad prior to a net to alert members to weather or other nets.

 Basic Stamp Project Page

 My first Basic Stamp projects.
 Automated Fox and a Keypad Garage door opener

 PIC Project Pages

 (10/23/16) I recently needed to use a newer PIC device and that meant upgrading the editor, compiler, and MPLAB software.
 Finally I had to buy a new programmer ( a PICKIT 3) as the newer devices were not supported on the older programmer (PIC Start Plus).
 Then I had to learn how to use it.
 The learning curve on this has been long and hard.
 The page attached is my notes on making the PICKIT 3 work.

 (11/20/16) A PIC based RJ45 cable tester with a remote tester.
 After 35 years in telecom 95% of cable problems are because of pin out issues.
 This tests with DC a RJ45 cable pin for pin.
 Programmed IC's available, contact by email for info.

 (10/23/16) Mechanical drawing of the Radio Shack 4x2x1 Project enclosure.
 Part# 270-1802.